-- Real backpackers budget: This means you have your own transport and you mainly use free camps for overnight stays.
-Just party every now and then and do a tour only when you really really want it.
+- Real backpackers budget: This means you have your own transportation and you mainly use free camps for overnight stays.
+Just party every now and then and do a tour only when you really really want to.
 You should be able to travel around Tasmania for AU$30 – AU$50 per day

 - Party animal budget: This means you party at least 2 times a week until you are totally wasted.
 Consuming a lot of alcohol, mainly traveling in the cities, which means you have to stay in backpackers hostels.
 You should be able to travel around Tasmania for AU$60 – AU$100 per day

 - Explorer budget: This means you love to explore Tasmania a bit more.
-Drive some more kilometers, do some more tours and activities and go out for dinner every now and then.
+Drive some more kilometers, do some more tours, activities, and go out for dinner every now and then.
 But you don’t mind staying on free camps, although twice a week you grant yourself a bit more luxury stay.
 You should be able to travel around Tasmania for AU$80 – AU$130 per day

 What is the Tasmania weather like?